giulia-girardi/season-picker-tetris/README.md

 As fruit comes down the screen, the user needs to move arrowkeys to position it in the right season.

 # MVP
-Fruits stacked like tetris in the right section of the screen Speed increases as the user gets the season right.
+Speed increases as the user gets the season right.
 Game is over in case fruit is positioned in the wrong season.